platformsh/template-builder/templates/microprofile-tomee/files/README.md

-# Spring Boot Maven template for Platform.sh
+# Apache TomEE MicroProfile template for Platform.sh

 This project provides a starter kit for Apache TomEE MicroProfile projects hosted on [Platform.sh](http://platform.sh).